 A "FileDownloadJob" is created by a MnS consumer to request that the MnS producer download a file from a specified location.
 The creation request contains the information required by the MnS producer to download the file, namely the attribute "fileLocation".

 The "jobProgress" attribute represents the status of a file download job and includes information the MnS Consumer can use to monitor the progress and result of the file download job.

+If the download job fails the 'jobStatus' will be 'Failed' and 'jobResult' will indicate the reason for the failure.

 To cancel a file download, the MnS consumer shall set the "cancelJob" attribute to "TRUE".
 The MnS Producer shall set "jobStatus" to "cancelling", and update it to "Cancelled" once the job has been cancelled.

 The optional "jobTimer" attribute indicates how long the job is considered applicable, e.g. based on how long the file is available for download.
 The MnS Producer will cancel the job if not completed by then.
 4.3.x.2 Attributes